-Regular environmental auditing is undertaken in the Main Store and Workshop areas to ensure compliance with relevant standards.
+Regular environmental auditing is undertaken at PKCT to ensure compliance with relevant standards.

 PKCT continues to utilise a mobile refuelling system for its plant machinery and does not store any fuel on site.
 In February 2014, PKCT decommissioned the underground fuel storage tanks and completed remediation of the site.